chaliy/db_move_forward/Readme.markdown

 ## Init Scenario ##

-1. Should check and create tables "__MigrationVesions" and "__MigrationLog" (if not exists)
+1. Should check and create tables "__MoveVesions" and "__MoveLog" (if not exists)
-2. Should add record to __MigrationVesions with migration sequence name and version 0
+2. Should add record to __MoveVesions with migration sequence name and version "0"

 ##  General considerations  ##